The Newton-Raphson Method

 \[x = \frac{-b}{2a}\]

-To find the value of the coefficients \(a\) and \(b\), we use the property that any function can be expanded as a Taylor series (see, e.g., Chapter 6 in Foundations of Science Mathematics).
+To find the coefficients \(a\) and \(b\) of our local quadratic approximation, we use the property that any smooth function can be expanded as a Taylor series (see, e.g., Chapter 6 in Foundations of Science Mathematics).

 If we are at some point \(x_0\), then we can approximate our function locally as a polynomial in \((x-x_0)\):